valefar-on-discord/ethstaker-deposit-cli/docs/src/partial_deposit.md

 - **`--withdrawal_address`**: The withdrawal address of the existing validator or the desired withdrawal address.

+- **`--compounding / --regular-withdrawal`**: Generates compounding validators with 0x02 withdrawal credentials for a 2048 ETH maximum effective balance or generate regular validators with 0x01 withdrawal credentials for a 32 ETH maximum effective balance.
+Use of this option requires a withdrawal address.
+This feature is only supported on networks that have undergone the Pectra fork.
+Defaults to regular withdrawal.

 - **`--output_folder`**: The folder path for the `deposit-*` JSON file.

 - **`--devnet_chain_setting`**: The custom chain setting of a devnet or testnet.
 Note that it will override your `--chain` choice.
 This should be a JSON string containing an object with the following keys: network_name, genesis_fork_version, exit_fork_version and genesis_validator_root.